 - Smrtayah [Sutra 11] | Anubhuta Visayasampramososah Smrtih/Anubhata-experienced; Visaya-objects; Asampramosah-not forgotten (memory-grouping all 5): This is when an impression is created in the mind and one pulls it back into consciousness at a later date, either by choice or by mental intrusion, for one reason or another.
 In this Sutra, memories are said to come back in the form of dreams during sleep or during the day in the form of daydreams.

-In order to “make the mind void and to allow the inner peace to shine through,” these 5 distortions must be controlled, which our Sutras go on to remind us, is not an easy thing to do, but is required if we aim to ultimately reach our goal of enlightenment.
+In order to “make the mind void and to allow the inner peace to shine through,” these 5 distortions must be controlled, which our Sutras go on to remind us, is not an easy thing to do, but is required if one aim’s to ultimately reach the goal of enlightenment.

-Mind mastery requires diligence, brutal self-honesty, and a lot of hard work before one can be free of the mental distortions that keep us trapped in the perpetual cycle of misery that we know of from our Four Noble Truths.
+Mind mastery requires diligence, brutal self-honesty, and a lot of hard work before one can be free of the mental distortions that keep humans trapped in the perpetual cycle of misery that we know of from the Four Noble Truths.

-Much of what we must eliminate from our being when we practice Yoga, and strive for enlightenment, are our own delusions and false understandings that have been picked up from living life and interacting in the world.
-These distortions, whether they come in the form of social conditioning, superstitions, false learnings/ideologies, weak thinking, lack of morals and values, and so forth, shape our world and ourselves and hide the true nature of our being.
+Much of what you must eliminate from your being when you practice Yoga, and strive for enlightenment, are your own delusions and false understandings that have been picked up from living life and interacting in the world.
+These distortions, whether they come in the form of social conditioning, superstitions, false learnings/ideologies, weak thinking, lack of morals and values, and so forth, shape your world and your sense of self and hide the true nature of your being.

-This week, let us strive to look at the different distortions that are present in our minds.
+This week, strive to look at the different distortions that are present in your mind.

 Observe them neutrally as there is no one to judge you except your ego-self (others’ ego-selves might judge you as well, but their opinions are worth nothing ultimately and are irrelevant).

-Understand that these distortions (which are present in everyone who has not done all of the work to identify and eliminate them) often help humans to survive in the warped and insane societies that we have collectively created on this planet.
-But, ultimately, please note that all of our creations/projects and so forth are irrelevant in the face of our ever-present truth.
+Understand that these distortions (which are present in everyone who has not done all of the work to identify and eliminate them) often help humans to survive in the warped and insane societies that we have all collectively created on this planet (to different extents).
+But, ultimately, please note that all of your creations/projects and so forth are irrelevant in the face of your ever-present truth.

-We, of course, always want to strive to, as a service/honor to our and others’ physical expressions/lives, create the best thoughts and conditions that we can in order to make the world a safe and healthy place to gain connection to our spirit in our lifetime on Earth, but once we have mastered this part of our experience, we must let go of our creations in maya (illusion) in order to get to the truth of who we are as enlightened beings.
+You, of course, always want to strive to, as a service/honor to your and others’ physical expressions/lives, create the best thoughts and conditions that you can in order to make the world a safe and healthy place to gain connection to your spirit in your lifetime on Earth, but once you have mastered this part of your experience, you must let go of your creations in maya (illusion) in order to get to the truth of who you are as an enlightened being.